Why Is Onboarding Key To Employee Experience?

 You need to stimulate and keep your employees sane throughout their employment.
 With this, the mental stability of new employees is crucial.
 You need to engage and motivate them by involving learning tools and face to face interaction.
 As a new employee starts their role, they need to know the ins and outs of the company.
 Such tools you can implement include, online training, invitations to lunch/coffee with staff and managers to feel included, and introduce setting goals to push them throughout the first 30 to 90 days.

 I once had a job where I never knew that I could venture out and try different locations to keep myself motivated.
-Training was never engaging, and if I ever got the wrong answer, I was merely told the correct one, as it was ‘time-consuming’ to explain the information.
+The training was never engaging, and if I ever got the wrong answer, I was merely told the correct one, as it was ‘time-consuming’ to explain the information.
 I never felt mentally stimulated and soon evolved into a working robot.

 Other examples include when I had my first day at Company X and didn’t quite know or understand the ‘dos’ and ‘dont’s’.
 Because of this, I was then publicly told I wasn’t doing my job; despite not knowing exactly how they did things in Company X. With this, it can significantly affect your confidence and ability to perform set tasks.
 No one wants that.